Cottage cheese is a low calorie cheese with a mild flavor. However, it is highly nutritious, which means it may help with weight loss and muscle gain.

 - Lasagna: Use it as a substitute for ricotta cheese.

 Cottage cheese is a versatile ingredient that you can incorporate into many different meals and recipes.

-Because cottage cheese is a fresh, unripened cheese, it contains more lactose than aged cheeses like Parmesan, cheddar or Swiss.
+Because cottage cheese is a fresh, unripened cheese, it contains more lactose than aged cheeses like Parmesan, Cheddar, or Swiss (

 Moreover, cottage cheese may contain even more lactose if additional milk is added to the curd.

-When people with lactose intolerance eat cottage cheese, they may experience digestive problems such as bloating, gas, diarrhea and stomach pain.
+When people with lactose intolerance eat cottage cheese, they may experience digestive problems such as bloating, gas, diarrhea, and stomach pain.

 Cottage cheese is a curd cheese with a mild flavor and smooth texture.

-It’s high in many nutrients, including protein, B vitamins and minerals like calcium, selenium and phosphorus.
+It’s high in many nutrients, including protein, B vitamins, and minerals like calcium, selenium, and phosphorus.

-If you’re looking to lose weight or build muscle, then cottage cheese is among the most beneficial foods you can eat.
+If you’re looking to lose weight or build muscle, cottage cheese is among the most beneficial foods you can eat.